MatthewReid854/reliability/docs/Nelson-Aalen estimate of reliability.rst

 .. image:: images/KMvsNA.png

-Two further examples are provided in the documentation for the `Kaplan-Meier estimator <https://reliability.readthedocs.io/en/latest/Kaplan-Meier%20estimate%20of%20reliability.html>`_as this function is written to work exactly the same way as the Nelson-Aalen estimator.
+Two further examples are provided in the documentation for the `Kaplan-Meier estimator <https://reliability.readthedocs.io/en/latest/Kaplan-Meier%20estimate%20of%20reliability.html>`_ as this function is written to work exactly the same way as the Nelson-Aalen estimator.